 Bacterial Meningitis (Senate Bill 1107)

-During the 82nd Texas Legislative session, Senate Bill 1107 was passed.
+During the 82nd Texas Legislative session, Senate Bill 1107 was passed (amended by SB 62, 83rd Texas Legislative Session).
 This bill requires all new students, transfer students, and returning students who have had a fall or spring semester break in their attendance at an institution of higher education to provide proof of bacterial meningitis vaccination (or a booster dose) 10 days prior to the first class day of the entering semester.
 Without the evidence of vaccination, a student cannot attend classes on campus.
-This law becomes effective January 1, 2012.
+This law became effective January 1, 2012.

 Students who do not provide the evidence of vaccination (see below) will not be allowed to attend classes and will be dropped from all classes on the first class day.
 Evidence of vaccination should be mailed to: